Cutting Ohio Top Income-Tax Rates Would Be Costly, Favor a Few

 Posted January 03, 2005 in Press Releases

 A move to cut state income-tax rates on the most affluent would cost Ohio hundreds of millions of dollars in revenue and tilt the state and local tax system further against lower- and middle-income taxpayers.
-Those are the key conclusions of a review released today by Policy Matters Ohio, based on calculations made by the Institute on Taxation and Economic Policy (ITEP), a research group in Washington, D.C., with a sophisticated model of the national and state tax systems.
+Those are the key conclusions of a review released on January 3, 2005 by Policy Matters Ohio, based on calculations made by the Institute on Taxation and Economic Policy (ITEP), a research group in Washington, D.C., with a sophisticated model of the national and state tax systems.

 Many wealthy Ohio taxpayers would lose up to a third of these benefits due to increased federal income tax obligations, as they would have less in state income tax to deduct on their federal returns.
 Overall, eliminating the top two brackets would reduce their gains by 20 percent, or $89 million.
 Thus, this would be a dubious economic development proposal, since the net effect would be to funnel these funds out of Ohio.